ujjwalguptaofficial/osnft-doc/docs/tokenomics.md

 ### Mint NFT

-OSD coin is needed to mint the NFT.
-The value of OSD coin is calculated based on star and fork count of the project called as `worthOfProject`.
+OSD coin is required to mint the NFT.
+The amount of OSD coin to be used is calculated based on star and fork count of the project called as `worthOfProject`.
 The `worthOfProject` can not be greater than 1.

 ```
 function worthOfProject(uint256 starCount,uint256 forkCount) public view returns (uint256) {